jiajunhe98/Hackathon-2021/README.md

-This repository stores the code and results in BioHackathon-2021, aiming to predict the stability of mutanted proteins.
+This repository stores the code and results in BioHackathon-2021, aiming to predict the stability of mutated proteins.

 The descriptions of this Hackathon can be found [here](https://biohackathon.biolib.com/event/2021-protein-edition).